Alb-Ard/dist-sys-dubito-online/docs/report.md

     * _what_ happens when a component fails? _why_? _how_?

 ### Availability
+In case of network partitioning, the system prioritizes consistency over availability.
+The main focus of the project is making sure that the right clients enter the respective game session and that each player receives the correct game state when it's their turn to play.
+In case a client goes offline while in a lobby, a message is sent to other lobby users to notify them of that disconnection, without any attempt performed to retry connecting to the lobby (the disconnected user must restart the application, connect to the server and find the lobby once again, if it hasn't started the game).
+If a player disconnects during play session, the system still does not try to reconnect said player, updating instead the other users' views by showing that the disconnected players has lost all its lives and is now considered a loser and continuing the turn order as normal.
+If only one user remains in game while every other player has disconnected, that player is declared as the winner of the game.

 - Is there any __caching__ mechanism?
     * _where_? _why_?